 In 2007, Advent Advocacy was founded by Benjamin Satkunan.
 Ben had a lifelong belief in the power of advocacy for people experiencing mental health difficulties, and motivated by the anticipated inclusion of statutory advocacy in the Mental Health Act, Ben founded Advent Advocacy.

-We now provide independent advocacy in over 100 hospitals, residential units, care homes and community placements in England and Wales.
+We now provide independent advocacy in over 130 hospitals, residential units, care homes and a number of local authorities in England and Wales.
 This means that every year, we work with and for thousands of people to provide independent support for their mental health and wellbeing needs.

 Most recently, we signed the ‘Time to Change’ employer challenge.
 We did this to publicly commit to our goal to be a supportive work environment that actively works to combat stigma around mental health.
 We recently ran a #TimeToTalk session for workplaces in Darlington, resulting in several large organisations reaching out to us for support with starting their own ‘mental health at work’ support groups.